nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Delete 0 shows that invalid name is entered.
 We plan on on improving to show the correct error message in the future
 2. Implement refresh feature to ensure UI is updated with the latest information after every command is executed.
+3. Implement a more robust email validation feature.
+4. Implement a fix to prevent the application from crashing when attempting to close the program while the delete confirmation pop-up window is still present.

 --------------------------------------------------------------------------------------------------------------------